patricksurry/advent-forth/README.md

 Compression left only 37K for the Forth kernel plus the game's source code.
 I used the awesome [TaliForth2][tali] project for my kernel, but the vanilla build wants almost 24K of ROM.
-I configured a "minimal" build that stripped down to just the basics and needed only 12K of my 16K ROM.
+I configured a "minimal" build which is stripped down to just the basics and needs only 12K of my 16K ROM.
 This left just enough space for my kernel hardware drivers along with a few assembler routines to support the game (e.g. decompression).
 This leaves a couple of pages of free ROM.